patternfly/training-scenarios/html-css/building-blocks/step3-instructions.md

 Once the preview reloads, the card should be centered in the middle of the page.

-<strong>Note: </strong>It’s important to follow the documentation for layouts because it will demonstrate where to add the layout class.
-The documentation for bullseye is [here](https://www.patternfly.org/v4/documentation/core/layouts/bullseye).
-In the documentation it specifies to add the class `pf-l-bullseye` to the parent container of its child.
+<strong>Note: </strong>It’s important to follow the documentation for layouts because it demonstrates where to add the layout class.
+The [documentation for bullseye]((https://www.patternfly.org/v4/documentation/core/layouts/bullseye) specifies to add the class `pf-l-bullseye` to the parent container of its child.